 Adrian was born in Trinidad, and brought up there and in Brazil.
 After training for ministry at Mirfield, he worked in parish ministry for 15 years in Trinidad and Devon.
 For the last 19 years, he has been a theological educator in Nottingham, Johannesburg and Oxford, while continuing in non-stipendiary parish ministry.
 He is married to Jill, with 2 children, 4 granddaughters, and a passion for cycling and hill walking.

 Adrian has written many distance learning programmes, and authored Something in Common, an introduction to Anglicanism.
 This came out in its 2nd edition in 2007, and has been translated by TEAC [Theological Education in the Anglican Communion] into Spanish, French, Portuguese and Swahili as a resource for Lambeth 2008 and beyond.
 He has most recently acted as Consultant to the Editor of The Anglican Communion and Homosexuality, produced as a resource for the 2008 Lambeth Conference and published by SPCK.
 He is currently writing two chapters, on Worship and Spirituality, for a new book being commissioned on Pioneer Ministry, and a distance learning Certificate level overview of Church History.

-Nicky Redsell is the Administrator for the Centre.
-She also works for the Simeon Centre at Ridley Hall.
-She is a qualified teacher and musician who has worked for 16 years in Primary schools around Cambridge.
-She also teaches in various music and worship contexts for churches and dioceses.
+Nicky Redsell is the Operations Manager for the Centre.
+She is also involved with the Simeon Centre at Ridley Hall.
+She is a qualified teacher and musician who has worked for 20 years in primary schools in Cambridgeshire and Suffolk and as a private piano teacher.
+She also teaches and leads in various music and worship contexts for churches and dioceses.